Gaussian Equivalence for Self-Attention: Asymptotic Spectral Analysis of Attention Matrix: Introduction

 A recurring principle in these previous works on usual feedforward architectures is Gaussian equivalence: high-dimensional nonlinear models often share their asymptotic behavior with Gaussian models determined by a few statistics \citep{pennington2017nonlinear}.
 The attention structure, however, brings a distinct difficulty.
 The softmax over pairwise scores produces a full matrix with row-wise normalization, coupling all tokens and breaking i.i.d.\ structure.
 Standard tools for entrywise nonlinearities do not directly apply.

-We prove the first Gaussian equivalence for self-attention at random initialization in the fixed softmax-temperature regime, yielding a tractable linear model that asymptotically characterizes the singular-value spectrum of the attention matrix (\cref{theorem:main}).
-Our proof sharply controls fluctuations of the softmax normalizers and uses a Taylor linearization of the exponential that preserves the bilinear score structure.
-This identifies a concrete threshold where Gaussian equivalence fails and explains why attention, despite not acting entrywise, admits a rigorous Gaussian approximation in this regime.
+We prove the first Gaussian equivalence for self-attention at random initialization in the fixed softmax-temperature regime, yielding a tractable linear model that asymptotically characterizes the bulk singular-value distribution of the attention matrix (\cref{theorem:main}).
+Our proof sharply controls fluctuations of the softmax normalizers and approximates the exponential by Taylor polynomials of growing degree and applies a linearization argument that preserves the bilinear score structure.
+This suggests a candidate breakdown scale where Gaussian equivalence fails and explains why attention, despite not acting entrywise, admits a rigorous Gaussian approximation in this regime.
 The predicted limit for the squared singular values departs from the classical Marchenko-Pastur law (contrary to prior claims \citep{saada2025mind}), and we confirm the prediction numerically at a large dimension (\cref{fig:empirical-hist-six} and \cref{ssec:empirical-six}).
 We expect this Gaussian equivalence to provide a foundation for the statistical analysis of self-attention layers.

+The singular spectrum is relevant because recent theory connects spectral or signal-propagation properties of attention to concrete failure modes of transformers.
+In particular, the gap between leading singular values has been identified as a mechanism for rank collapse in width \citep{saada2025mind}, while signal-propagation analyses at initialization link the scale of attention to rank collapse, entropy collapse, gradient imbalance, and trainability in deep transformers \citep{noci2022signal, giorlandino2025two}.
+Our result should therefore be read as a precise baseline for the bulk spectrum of standard softmax attention before repeated depth composition or optimization modifies the layer.
+Outliers beyond the Perron mode and long-context scalings beyond $\beta=O(1)$ are not resolved here and are discussed only heuristically in \cref{ssec:discussion-outliers,ssec:discussion-beta}.